Early Literacy Skills and How to Encourage Them

 I know this is a lot of information and you are probably feeling overwhelmed since this is the first literacy skill that can be addressed.
 Don’t be nervous and be confident with YOUR skills.
 Chances are, you are doing some of these recommendations already.
 If you aren’t, pick ONE suggestion that I wrote about and target that skill first!
 It’s all about breaking down this information and taking it one step at a time.

 My suggestion?
 Work on vocabulary to start.
 Read to your child before bed for at least 5 minutes and ask them what pictures are being seen to see where their comprehension skills are!
 From there, you can decide if you need to break things down further or if you could make the reading more complicated (e.g., asking those inferencing questions).
 Before long, you’ll see those skills blossom and develop!

 Feel free to download Speech Blubs, where you can get even more fun activities to boost language development.

-Did you know that early exposure to reading leads to better transition into the school setting?
-It also increases vocabulary, writing and verbal expression!!
+Did you know that early exposure to reading leads to an easier transition into elementary school?
+It also builds vocabulary, writing skills, and verbal expression!!
 For more information, take a look at the next article, which is all about READING.

-In the last blog of my literacy series, I go over the rest of literacy elements and provide you with some easy, practical strategies that you can start implementing now to boost your child’s literacy skills.
+In the last blog of my literacy series, I provide a literacy definition, go over the rest of the literacy elements, and provide you with some easy, practical strategies that you can start implementing now to boost your child’s literacy skills.